Would you like

 Average Length of Stay

-average length of stay in the treatment program for recovered children aged 6-59 months
+average length of stay, in days, among children aged 6–59 months discharged as recovered from acute malnutrition treatment

 How to Collect and Analyse the Required Data